 Now that your mirrors are adjusted, here are some driving scenarios that require you to use your mirrors:

 When changing lanes, first check your rearview mirror to see if any cars are following you.
 As you begin to signal your intention to turn, check the side mirror on the side you plan to merge to.
 For example, if you plan to merge from the left lane to the right lane, check your right side mirror for traffic approaching in that lane.
 Continue to glance between your rearview and side mirrors as you complete the merge.
+The video below contains a smart tip for choosing appropriate timing while changing lanes.

 Safety experts recommend that you keep a constant scan of all your vehicle’s mirrors while driving.
 Take a quick glance at one mirror every five seconds starting with the driver’s side mirror.